 The pharmacokinetics of daptomycin were evaluated in 12 healthy elderly subjects ( ≥ 75 years of age) and 11 healthy young controls (18 to 30 years of age).
-Following administration of a single 4 mg/kg IV dose of CUBICIN, the mean total clearance of daptomycin was approximately 35% lower and the mean AUC0-∞ was approximately 58% higher in elderly subjects than in healthy young subjects.
-There were no differences in Cmax [see Use in Specific Populations].
+Following administration of a single 4 mg/kg dose of CUBICIN by IV infusion over a 30-minute period, the mean total clearance of daptomycin was approximately 35% lower and the mean AUC0-∞ was approximately 58% higher in elderly subjects than in healthy young subjects.
+There were no differences in Cmax [see Use In Specific Populations].

 The pharmacokinetics of daptomycin were evaluated in 6 moderately obese (Body Mass Index [BMI] 25 to 39.9 kg/m²) and 6 extremely obese (BMI ≥ 40 kg/m²) subjects and controls matched for age, gender, and renal function.
-Following administration of CUBICIN as a single 4 mg/kg IV dose based on total body weight, the total plasma clearance of daptomycin normalized to total body weight was approximately 15% lower in moderately obese subjects and 23% lower in extremely obese subjects than in nonobese controls.
+Following administration of CUBICIN by IV infusion over a 30-minute period as a single 4 mg/kg dose based on total body weight, the total plasma clearance of daptomycin normalized to total body weight was approximately 15% lower in moderately obese subjects and 23% lower in extremely obese subjects than in nonobese controls.
 The AUC0-∞ of daptomycin was approximately 30% higher in moderately obese subjects and 31% higher in extremely obese subjects than in nonobese controls.
 The differences were most likely due to differences in the renal clearance of daptomycin.
 No adjustment of CUBICIN dosage is warranted in obese patients.

 The pharmacokinetics of daptomycin in pediatric populations ( < 18 years of age) have not been established [see Nonclinical Toxicology].